Roblox Murder Mystery 2 codes (January 2022) – How to get free knives & pets

 Murder Mystery 2 codes: Free rewards in MM2

-There are currently NO ACTIVE CODES in Murder Mystery 2.
-This was verified on January 14 and will be checked every week.
+There are currently no active codes in Murder Mystery 2.
+This was verified on January 18, 2022, and will be checked every week.

-As codes are made available in the game, we’ll be sure to update you right here:
+As new codes are made available in the game, we’ll be sure to update you right here.

 |Code